oatlog/oatlog/doc/report/main.typ

   caption: [Partial function represented as a table of e-classes.], ) <concept_table_eclasses>

-For example, we can not really say anything about $a, b$ or $c$ other than $"add"(a,b) = c$.
+We can not really say anything about $a, b$ or $c$ other than $"add"(a,b) = c$.
 It is called a function because we have a functional dependency from (x,y) to res.
 In database terminology, we have a primary key on (x,y) for this relation.

 Egglog also supports a form of sum types